luxkatana/luxkatana/README.md

 ### Hi there 👋
-> 15 year old
+> 16 years old

-> Dutch :netherlands:
+> Dutch student :netherlands:

 ### Programming languages that I am capable of